Specs / Specs

 Re-running

-The App listens for check_run.rerequested and check_run.created.
-Clicking “Re-run failed checks” on a PR fires POST /v1/webhooks/github, which the Dispatcher routes to a new Workflow execution with the same inputs.
+Clicking “Re-run failed checks” on a PR fires check_run.rerequested to POST /v1/webhooks/github.
+The receiver matches it against any run subscribing to the check_run event, filters on payload.action, and routes to a new Workflow execution with the same inputs.
 The run re-executes in place — no GHA workflow re-runs, regardless of which mode originally triggered it.

-Both modes share the same two-layer dedup discipline so a redelivery storm, a double-click on “Re-run failed checks,” or a GHA retry doesn’t produce parallel work or duplicate check-runs.
+All three modes share the same two-layer dedup discipline so a redelivery storm, a double-click on “Re-run failed checks,” a GHA retry, or a duplicate cron delivery doesn’t produce parallel work or duplicate check-runs.

 Secrets the user needs to configure

-GitHub App ID + private keyWorker secrets (GITHUB_APP_ID, GITHUB_APP_PRIVATE_KEY)required (for the check-run callback)required
+GitHub App ID + private keyWorker secrets (GITHUB_APP_ID, GITHUB_APP_PRIVATE_KEY)required (for the check-run callback)requiredrequired (callback and target enumeration)

 What the Action does not do